Virtual Workouts • Health Coaching Advice • Community

 When a sense of discomfort arises during or after a workout, it can be tricky to know whether it’s part of standard recovery, or if an injury could be the cause.
 As you think about how to differentiate between pain and soreness, consider these three questions.

-- Is there an underlying cause?
+• Is there an underlying cause?
 We wish it wasn’t so, but our bodies are built to experience physical pain as a protective measure.
 When we have an injury or broken bones, cuts or burns, or when there are special conditions (think: surgery, dental work, burns or cuts), it hurts.
 Sometimes the aftermath of sudden, or acute, pain can linger, so reflecting on these (and other) health issues is a great first step when differentiating between soreness and pain and determining whether it’s related to your workout.

-- Which body parts are affected?
+• Which body part are affected?
 While it can be tricky to sense exactly which body parts are affected, understanding the concept of “musculoskeletal pain” is a great place to start.
 This type of pain includes bones, joints, ligaments, skeletal muscles, and tendons.
 This is a commonly experienced condition, with a range of physical symptoms depending on where in your body you feel something.
 A physical therapy specialist can offer you even more in-depth insights that are unique to you.

-- Are you experiencing acute or chronic pain?
+• Are you experiencing acute or chronic pain?
 If you’ve dealt with a type of pain for six months or longer, it’s typically defined as chronic pain.
 Chronic pain is usually monitored over time, whereas acute, or sudden, pain indicates a potential injury, and that something may need to be addressed right away, or in physical therapy.
 If the pain doesn’t resolve or affects your daily routine, you may need to consult a doctor or attend physical therapy.
 Talk to a Coach at your Anytime Fitness about the availability of physical therapy onsite or nearby.

 What does a sore muscle feel like?